 The steps that occur in ACMA processing a licence are:

-if not paid, ACMA archive the licence documentation and a ”consideration fee” of $28 applies (payable to ACMA) before the process starts again
+- You have only 28 days to pay the ACMA invoice. – If not paid, ACMA archive the licence documentation and a ”consideration fee” of $28 applies (payable to ACMA) before the process starts again.

 We must make sure candidates are aware of this process including the 28 day time allowance and also emphasise with candidates the accuracy of candidate addresses and emails is vital to ensure against lost mail.